nxp-imx/imx-sm/sm/doc/config.md

 - **File:** [config_board.h](@ref configs/mx95evk/config_board.h)

 Configures the board.
 The parameters are a **function of the board implementation**.
-For NXP reference board ports, the defines in this file are as follows:
+For NXP reference board ports, the defines (required) in this file are as follows:

 - **BOARD_DEBUG_UART_INSTANCE** - Debug monitor UART instance
 - **BOARD_DEBUG_UART_BAUDRATE** - Debug monitor UART baudrate (e.g. 115200)
 - **BOARD_I2C_INSTANCE** - PMIC I2C instance
 - **BOARD_I2C_BAUDRATE** - PMIC I2C baudrate (e.g. 400000)

 The instance numbers are the index into the SDK base array for that driver.
+Other defines can be added specific to a board implementation.

 Device {#DEV_CONFIG}
 ----------------